wiloon/blog/content/post/archive-2/2018-03-23-failed-to-allocate-direct-memory.md

 //

-// * < 0 - Don&#8217;t use cleaner, and inherit max direct memory from java.
+// * < 0 - Don't use cleaner, and inherit max direct memory from java.
 In this case the

 // "practical max direct memory" would be 2 * max memory as defined by the JDK.

 // * == 0 - Use cleaner, Netty will not enforce max memory, and instead will defer to JDK.

-// * > 0 - Don&#8217;t use cleaner.
-This will limit Netty&#8217;s total direct memory
+// * > 0 - Don't use cleaner.
+This will limit Netty's total direct memory

-// (note: that JDK&#8217;s direct memory limit is independent of this).
+// (note: that JDK's direct memory limit is independent of this).

 long maxDirectMemory = SystemPropertyUtil.getLong("io.netty.maxDirectMemory", -1);